pwittchen/dotfiles/README.md

 dotfiles
 ========
-my dotfiles used on Linux and macOS
+my dotfiles for Linux and macOS

 installation
 ------------